AkayEskiEvB/AkayEskiEvB/README.md

 ### Hi there 👋

+I chose to be on Github because I love Microsoft :D!
+Thanks for checking out my account, I hope you have a good day.

 <!--
 **AkayEskiEvB/AkayEskiEvB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.